Flapper Pie the Easiest Pie You will ever Make

 Note: Stay nearby when baking meringue.
 It can go from lightly golden to ruined all too fast.

-Let cool on the counter, and then chill for several hours before serving.s
+Let cool on the counter, and then chill in the fridge for several hours before serving.

-If you leave the pie to chill for several hours it will come out in firm slices.
+If you give the pie time to chill for several hours it will come out in firm slices.
 If your family doesn’t care if it’s pretty and solid, you can chill it for a couple of hours and serve it more like a pudding.
+Either way, it tastes delicious.

 Do you love vintage recipes that make you remember previous generations as I do?

 Like the Flapper Pie recipe, this Lemon Pie is a traditional recipe my Mom made often.
-It’s a little extra work, but so much nicer than the chemically filled alternatives.
+It’s a little extra work but much nicer than the chemically filled alternatives.

 Traditional Canadian Flapper Pie Recipe